 In an informative piece, your child names what he’s writing about and gives some information, facts, or details about it (e.g. Dinosaurs lived on Earth a long time ago.
 Some dinosaurs were bigger than people are today…), and, as in an opinion piece, offers some sense of conclusion.

 Writing a narrative is like writing a story.
 A first grader’s story should describe two or more events, include details about what happened, and give some sense of the story coming to an end — not only by writing “The End,” although that’s a good start.

 bttr, better, best!

 Teaching your child to write well means helping her understand that writing is a multistep process.
 Before your child picks up a pencil, prewriting begins with reading, thinking, rereading, taking notes, and discussing.
-This important first step is about building knowledge and processing new thoughts.
-When your child’s first draft is done, the teacher and other students might ask your child questions about the work — to elicit details or facts that could be added, to prompt your child to find more information (maybe from another book on the same subject), to make sure your child’s word choices convey what she means, to make sure there’s an introduction and a conclusion, or to help organize the order of events in a story.
+When your child’s first draft is done, the teacher and other students might ask your child questions about the work to elicit details or facts that could be added, or to help organize the order of events in a story.

-In their writing, this means that kids will pull information from various books, websites, class presentations, and other experiences to form their opinions, arguments, and even stories.
+In their writing, this means that kids will pull information from books, websites, class presentations, and other experiences to form their opinions, arguments, and even stories.
 When they use this information, they should be able to recall where they learned the facts they’re including and organize them into their own writing.
-An example in the standards you might expect to see your child working on: reading a few “how to” books and mimicking the new structure to write their own instructions — in order!
+An example you may see your child working on: reading a “how to” book and mimicking the writing structure to write their own instructions for something — in order!
 (For great practice, check out our pizza recipe worksheet.)